Thu Mar 18, 2021 | Alan Lefkowitz | Accounting, Construction

 Why is Construction-in-Progress Accounting Necessary?

-Businesses need to prepare accurate, up-to-date financial reports that account for their expenses and profits.
-A balance sheet shows a company’s net worth at any given time and includes all of its assets, even those that are not currently in use.
+Businesses must prepare accurate, up-to-date financial reports that account for their expenses and profits.
+A balance sheet shows a company’s net worth at any given time and includes all of its assets, even those not currently in use.

 Construction work-in-progress assets are unique in that they can take months or years to complete, and during the construction process, they are not usable.
 If a company does not track these costs accurately, its finance department may wonder why the company is generating expenses that do not immediately produce profits.